MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 #### Create the Overage Scenario for testing

-1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
-This will help test overage scenarios during development.
-Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.
+1. You can use the *BulkCreateGroups.ps1* file provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
+This file helps test overage scenarios during development.
+Remember to change the user's **objectId** provided in the *BulkCreateGroups.ps1* script.

-When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) function to execute successfully.
+When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app needs to have the [User.Read](/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](/graph/permissions-reference#group-permissions) for the [getMemberGroups](/graph/api/user-getmembergroups) function to execute successfully.

 > [!IMPORTANT]
 > For the overage scenario, make sure you have granted **Admin Consent** for the MS Graph API's **GroupMember.Read.All** scope for both the Client and the Service apps (see the **App Registration** steps above).

 #### Update the Microsoft Entra ID app registration (java-spring-webapp-groups)